SKYSURF IX -- The Cosmic Optical and Infrared Background from Integrated Galaxy Light Measurements: Galaxy Number Counts and the IGL

 \subsection{Poisson Statistical Errors}

-For all spline fitting discussed in this section we use a $\mathrm{\frac{1}{\sigma}}$ weight on each data point where $\sigma$ is the typical $\mathrm{\frac{1}{\sqrt{N}}}$ (where N is the number of galaxies in each half magnitude bin) Poisson statistical uncertainty on each data point.
-Integration under the spline fits to the central panel in Figure \ref{fig:fig14} allows us to obtain our IGL measurements.
+For all spline fitting we use a $\mathrm{\frac{1}{\sigma}}$ weight on each data point where $\sigma$ is the typical $\mathrm{\frac{1}{\sqrt{N}}}$ (where N is the number of galaxies in each half magnitude bin) Poisson statistical uncertainty on each data point.
+To the Poisson error we also add an error based on our field selection criteria to account for the significant sampling bias in our HST data.
+For each galaxy magnitude bin we take the difference between the untrimmed and trimmed galaxy number counts shown in Figure \ref{fig:fig_clip} left \& right, respectively.
+The square root of this value is added in quadrature to the Poisson error.
+The untrimmed HST galaxy number counts are shown in Figure \ref{fig:f606w_igl}, as downward facing red triangles, representing absolute upper limits.
+These are not used in fitting and illustrate the effectiveness of our field selection criteria.
 When deriving the Poisson error, the magnitude zero-point corrections provided in Tables \ref{tab:tab12} and \ref{tab:tab13} are used without any uncertainty in order to isolate the Poisson error.
-We independently shift each data point by its 1$\sigma$ uncertainty, then an error-weighted spline is fit to the perturbed data and the IGL value is obtained using the same integration process described above in Equations \ref{eqn:eqn1} \& \ref{eqn:eqn2}.
-This process is repeated 10,000 times where the median, 17th and 83rd percentiles of the resultant distribution are used to define a percentage uncertainty due to Poisson statistical error only.
+We independently shift each data point according to a normal distribution with a mean of 1 and standard deviation given by $\mathrm{1/\sqrt{N}}$, the fractional Poisson statistical uncertainty.
+Then a spline is fit to the perturbed data and the IGL value is obtained using the same integration process described above in Equations \ref{eqn:eqn1} \& \ref{eqn:eqn2}.
+This process is repeated 10,000 times where the median, 17th and 83rd percentiles of the corresponding distribution are used to define a percentage uncertainty due to Poisson statistical error only.